sain-ir/liferay-docs/deployment/articles/01-how-to-install-liferay-7-on-debian-10.md

-# How to install Liferay 7.x on Debiann 10
+# How to install Liferay 7.x on Debian 10

 [TOC levels=1-4]